Stephen Smith

 Biography

-This research is predicated on investigating the subtle symbiosis of cultural motifs across the ancient Mediterranean as a by-product of already established means of interconnectivity such as trade routes and sea lanes.
-Through the vessel the Roman Republic and Empire, this research endeavors to understand the development of socio-political identity for indigenious cultures and other long-established peoples and city-states, during the expansionary period of the Roman Empire.
+This research is predicated on investigating the subtle symbiosis of cultural motifs across the ancient Mediterranean, particularly in funerary contexts, as a by-product of already established means of interconnectivity such as trade routes and sea lanes.
+Specifically focusing on the Roman Republic and Empire, this research endeavors to understand the development of socio-political identity for indigenious cultures and other long-established peoples and city-states, during the expansionary period of the Roman Empire.

 I have also worked on a large number of Archaeological excavations across Ireland, the UK, Greece and Italy, including Neolithic, Bronze Age, Roman, Greek, Early Medieval, Norse and Late Medieval sites, excavating bath-houses, nymphaeums, burial grounds, plague sites, crypts, subterraneans, forts, and settlements of various shapes, sizes and origins.